ABOUT BRUNA PRESS + ARCHIVE

-Bruna Press is a new independent, artist-run publishing house specializing in works at the intersection of contemporary art and experimental writing.
+Bruna Press + Archive (BP+A) is an independent organization specializing in producing work at the corner of contemporary art and experimental writing.

 WHERE IS THE PRESS?

 It is located at 221 Prospect Street in the arts district of Bellingham, Washington.

 We acknowledge that the activities of Bruna Press + Archive take place on the sacred and ancestral home of the Lummi and Nooksack peoples.
 We are grateful for their loving stewardship of the land and its inhabitants, and intend to be good guests and neighbors as we recognize their sovereignty and rich cultural practice + heritage.